And at the end of all our exploring

 - Warrandyte Festival

 Home is always where my Studio is, and where I can walk with my dog, Ruby.
+These days its with my Rescue Greyhound from GAP called “Tiger”.

 Ruby loves her walks.